 My dad and I take whichever kids want to come and gather evergreen boughs from the woods.
 One year we even had snow while gathering boughs.
 That was my daughters’ favorite year as we stopped part way through to build a snowman and have a snowball fight.

 I have learned over time, to pre-bake the sugar cookies a week or two prior to the party and then freeze them in Ziplock bags.
 This saves me from hours of baking the night before.
-This is the Sugar Cookie Recipe I always use, except I substitute vanilla for the almond extract (so 1 1/2 teaspoons total) and I always use salted butter.
+This is similar to the Sugar Cookie Recipe I use, except I substitute vanilla for the almond extract (so 1 1/2 teaspoons total) and I always use salted butter.
 And our favorite frosting comes from the Pioneer Woman.
 It takes a bit longer to make, but the whipped cream-like consistency is so worth it.
 I make the frosting the morning of the party so it is fresh and fluffy.

 I love that it is Open House style so I get to be surrounded by people I love all day long.
 Some years the UO v.
 OSU Civil War football game is included (if they play on that Saturday) and some years we just play Christmas movies.